-The share of renewable energy (in the form of green electricity) was around 10 per cent in 2019 and 2020, rising to around 15 per cent in 2021.
+The share of renewable energy (in the form of green electricity) was around 10 per cent in 2020, rising to around 15 per cent in 2021 and to 24 per cent in 2022.
 As the Max Aicher Steel Division aims to operate in a climate-neutral manner by 2040, we will significantly increase the share of green electricity over the coming years.
 Indirectly, we will also reduce our carbon footprint and thus make a measurable contribution to climate protection.

-The natural gas used in the furnaces cannot be replaced so guickly.
+The natural gas used in the furnaces cannot be replaced so quickly.
 The examination of suitable alternatives has become a priority - also due to current political events and the associated uncertainty of energy supply.